United States Merchant Marine: 19th and 20th centuries

-Merchant shipping also played its role in the wars in Vietnam and Korea.
+Merchant shipping played its role in the wars in Vietnam and Korea.
 During the Korean War, under the operational control in theater of the Military Sea Transportation Service (MSTS), the number of chartered ships grew from 6 to 255.
 In September 1950, when the U.S. Marine Corps went ashore at Incheon, 13 Navy cargo ships, 26 chartered American, and 34 Japanese-manned merchant ships of the MSTS participated.

 During the Vietnam War, at least 172 National Defense Reserve Fleet (NDRF) ships were activated, and together with other US-flagged merchant vessels crewed by civilian seamen, carried 95% of the supplies used by the American armed forces.
 Many of these ships sailed into combat zones under fire.
 The SS Mayaguez incident involved the capture of mariners from the American merchant ship SS Mayaguez.

 During the first Gulf War, the merchant ships of the Military Sealift Command (MSC) delivered more than 12 million metric tons of vehicles, helicopters, ammunition, fuel and other supplies and equipment.
 At one point during the war, more than 230 government-owned and chartered ships were involved in the sealift.

 As of January 2017, U.S. Government-owned merchant vessels from the National Defense Reserve Fleet have supported emergency shipping requirements in 10 wars and crises.
 During the Korean War, 540 vessels were activated to support military forces.
 A worldwide tonnage shortfall from 1951 to 1953 required over 600 ship activations to lift coal to Northern Europe and grain to India.
-The Department of Agriculture required 698 activated ships to store grain from 1955 through 1964.
+The Department of Agriculture required 698 activated ships to store grain from 1955 to 1964.
 After the Suez Canal Crisis in 1956, the NDRF activated 223 cargo ships and 29 tankers.
 During the Berlin Wall Crisis of 1961, 18 NDRF vessels were activated, remaining in service until 1970.
 The Vietnam War required the activation of 172 vessels.

 Since 1976, the Ready Reserve Fleet (RRF) has taken the brunt of the work previously handled by the National Defense Reserve Fleet.
 The RRF made a major contribution to the success of Operation Desert Shield/Operation Desert Storm from August 1990 through June 1992, when 79 vessels helped meet military sealift requirements by carrying 25% of the unit equipment and 45% of the ammunition needed.

 Two RRF tankers, two Roll-on/Roll-off (RO/RO) ships and a troop transport ship were employed in Somalia for Operation Restore Hope in 1993 and 1994.
 During the Haitian crisis in 1994, 15 ships were activated for Operation Uphold Democracy operations.
 In 1995 and 1996, four RO/RO ships were used to deliver military cargo as part of US and UK support to NATO peace-keeping missions.

 Four RRF ships were activated to provide humanitarian assistance for Central America following Hurricane Mitch in 1998.